wtsi-ssg/simple-image-builder/README.md

 To git@gitlab.internal.sanger.ac.uk:jb23/play.git
  * [new branch]      master -> master
 ```

+When there are later releases these can be pulled on to a feature branch so that you can take advantage of them.

 There is a branch named vmware which extends the system to support vmware...